JnyJny/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life - Cellular Automata in Python

-This is a python package that provides two classes that together implement Conway's Game of Life.
+This is a python3 package that provides two classes that together implement Conway's Game of Life.

 ```